aleshaleksey/fansys23/13-crafting-imbuing.md

 Furthermore, the threshold is increased by +4 if the item recharges, or by +8 if the magic is "at will" or "constant".

 ___
+### Permanency and "Enchantment Quality Items"
+Enchantments on enchantment quality items (see "[Crafting for Enchantment](#crafting-for-enchantment)"), and items made of materials of supernatural origin, are permanent.
+That is to say that as long as the item is not destroyed, disenchanted, or the charges are not expended, the item retains its magic indefinitely.

+Enchantments on other items fade.
+The magic lingers for: **[Spellcraft roll] x [spell level] x [spell level] days**

+___
 ### Re-enchanting/Re-imbuing
 If a magical item loses its magic (generally, expending the charge or disenchantment), it can be enchanted again, however, in this case, its durability decreases by 1, and the threshold to successfully enchant/imbue it increases by +2.